-Here are eight things parents and students can start doing to prepare for the 2021-22 school year.
+Here are seven things parents and students can start doing to prepare for the 2023-24 school year.
 Following these tips can help put your family on a path to a smooth transition.

 1. Start having conversations with your children now about transitioning back to school.

 Reviewing the practical aspects of school life can help you and your children feel more prepared to start the year.
 In small doses, you can discuss the various changes the new school year will bring in terms of schedules, responsibilities and expectations while at school.

 Many students, especially younger children, may have forgotten the standards and behaviors expected in the school building.
 They may have spent much of the past 18 months attending virtual school in their pajamas.
 They may have set up their laptops on their beds or the couch, taking a bathroom break or grabbing a snack whenever they needed.